calacuda/tracker-console/README.md

 ## TODO

-- [ ] add exit menu
+- [ ] add exit menu (triggered by menu/mode/home button + start)
-- [ ] make tempo changable
+- [ ] make tempo changable via UI
-- [ ] change next screen button to the west face button
+- [x] change next screen button to the west face button
-- [ ] add a highlight to indicate playback location.
+- [ ] add a highlight to indicate playhead location when playing.
+- [ ] add config file and the ability to connect to multiple USB Midi Devices

 ## Screens